Code-XYZxyz/real-time-interferometric-measurement-control-for-photopolymer-additive-manufacturing/Paper/paper.md

 - The document “paper.pdf” contains: (1) the research application that is associated with the software; (2) details about the software design, functions, and flowchart; (3) implementation examples.

+# References
+- Please see the file "paper.bib"